drkkbhu/EHDI-State-Level-Analysis/README.md

 ## Overview

-This repository contains the SAS and R code used for data cleaning, statistical analysis, and figure generation for:

-[State-level factors associated with infant hearing loss detection and intervention indicators in the United States.]
+This repository contains the SAS and R code used for data cleaning, statistical analysis, and figure generation for a research study titled: State-level factors associated with infant hearing loss detection and intervention indicators in the United States.

 ## Authors